Bundesbank chief warns of risks from cheap money

 He also pointed to the threat that permanently low borrowing costs would keep 'zombie' companies afloat that should be out of business.

-Weidmann also criticised the negative impact of low interest rates on German savers, who he said earned a fraction of a percentage point of interest on their deposits.
+Weidmann also criticized the negative impact of low interest rates on German savers, who he said earned a fraction of a percentage point of interest on their deposits.

 (Additional reporting by Balazs Koranyi in Frankfurt; Additional reporting by Keith Weir and Emma Thomasson in Berlin; Editing by Janet Lawrence)